gsbrodal/gsbrodal.github.io/ipsa/exam-rules.md

 Since your are not allowed to access the internet during the exam, it is important that you before the exam already have downloaded at least:

 * A working Python installation and code editor (IDE, e.g., IDLE).
-* Relevant lanuage documentation, e.g., from [docs.python.org/3/](https://docs.python.org/3/)
+* Relevant language documentation, e.g., from [docs.python.org/3/](https://docs.python.org/3/)
   download [python-3.14-docs-pdf-a4.zip](https://docs.python.org/3/archives/python-3.14-docs-pdf-a4.zip).
 * [Course slides](https://gsbrodal.github.io/ipsa/slides/all-slides.pdf).
 * Your solutions to exercises made throughout the semester.